 |Saskatchewan||Financial and Consumer Affairs Authority of Saskatchewan (FCAA)|

 Getting all the right information is vital in making your decision, so it’s okay to ask questions before agreeing to go with a car loan broker.
-Making a wish list of your loan requirements can also help as you can show the loan broker what you’re looking for.
+Making a wish list of your loan requirements can also help you show the loan broker exactly what you’re looking for.

-There are a few risks to using an online broker.
+There are a few risks to using an auto loan broker.
 For example, you may not be approved for a loan despite following the broker’s instructions and filling out the form properly.
 This can be tough as you have done the legwork and received no reward for it.

 There are a few easy steps to completing an application with a car loan broker.

 - Get in touch.
 Most brokers have contact information or a quote form on their website.

 - Apply.
 Brokers typically ask questions about your financial situation, the car you’d like to buy and the loan terms you’re seeking.
 This information will be used to do a preliminary assessment of your options.